Expand All Answers

 How many people participate in UCLA’s annual Volunteer Day?

-On Saturday, September 26, 2015, more than 6,500 Bruins spread across Los Angeles to perform service work at more than 40 community partner sites.
+On the 8th Volunteer Day in September 2016, more than 5,500 Bruins spread across Los Angeles to perform service work at 50 community partner sites.
 This number included new students joining together with continuing and graduate students, staff, faculty, alumni, parents, and community members who serve as Project Leaders and Task Captains at each site.

-On Tuesday, September 22, 2009, UCLA Volunteer Day launched with approximately 4,600 volunteers at eight sites across Los Angeles.
-Since the inaugural year, the event has grown to include many more diverse sites, representing all 15 city council districts, and a growing number of UCLA community members.
+Since its inaugural year in 2009, the event has grown to include more diverse sites, represent all 15 city council districts, and engage a growing number of UCLA community members.
 To learn more about previous Volunteer Days, visit http://volunteer.ucla.edu/volunteer-day

 How can volunteers get involved in service after Volunteer Day?